 If you have children in multiple age ranges, you can pack a distraction bag for each age segment.
 I had a travel-sized diaper bag for infants, something for preschoolers that included car-friendly toys (no noisy whiz-bangers please!), and something for early elementary ages.
 These magical bags could produce silence whenever the sounds of boredom began.

 Baby Carriers Are a Must

 With a wrap, I was able to center the baby’s weight, have core support, and spread the load across my entire back and body.
 Then, if I need to snag a wayward toddler or bring in some holiday packages, I totally can.
-My husband prefers an Ergo front carry style with smaller straps that keeps him cooler than a wrap, so it’s worth spending a day before you start your holiday travels to see which baby carrier you like the best.
+My husband prefers a front carry style with smaller straps that keeps him cooler than a wrap, so it’s worth spending a day before you start your holiday travels to see which baby carrier you like the best.
 Once you find one you like, be sure to bring it.

 I find that it really helps if each child has something they are responsible for.
 When they are concentrating on their special task, it can make visiting family out of town and all the traveling awkwardness of road trips with kids much easier.

 Sometimes it might be that an older child is a “buddy” for a younger child and the one who accompanies them to the restroom.
 A younger child might be responsible for helping pick out and pass out snacks or drinks.
 One child maybe gets to clean the windows when you stop for gas or help fill up the car.
 Not only are you giving them something new to think about, but you’re keeping them busy as well.
 Win/win!